What is hyperthyroidism?

 - Some people simply feel tired.

 One in twenty patients may notice changes to their eyes, usually with puffiness of the eyelids, a gritty sensation in the front of the eyes and sometimes a 'staring' appearance.
 Rarely the changes can be more severe, making the eyes very prominent and causing double vision.
-If this happens you will need to see an eye specialist who may recommend treatment with steroids, an operation or radiotherapy.
+If this happens you will need to see an eye specialist.
 It is known that smokers are more likely to get eye changes than those who do not smoke.

 What does this involve?